DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Introduction

 \section{Introduction}

 In many hands-free speech communication systems such as hearing aids, mobile phones and smart speakers, ambient noise may degrade the speech quality and intelligibility of the recorded microphone signals.
-Hence, several single- and multi-microphone speech enhancement approaches have been proposed~\cite{vary_digital_2006,hendriks_dft-domain_2013,benesty_speech_2012,doclo_multichannel_2015,vincent_audio_2018}.
-Typical single-microphone speech enhancement approaches apply a real-valued spectro-temporal gain, e.g., the Wiener gain (WG)~\cite{vary_digital_2006}, to the short-time Fourier transform (STFT) coefficients of the noisy microphone signal to obtain an estimate of the clean speech signal.
+Hence, several single- and multi-microphone speech enhancement approaches have been proposed~\cite{vary_digital_2006,hendriks_dft-domain_2013,benesty_speech_2011,doclo_multichannel_2015,vincent_audio_2018}.
+Typical single-microphone speech enhancement approaches apply a real-valued spectro-temporal gain, e.g., the Wiener gain (WG)~\cite{vary_digital_2006}, to the noisy short-time Fourier transform (STFT) coefficients to obtain an estimate of the clean speech signal.
 A disadvantage of these methods is that stronger noise reduction typically goes hand-in-hand with increased speech distortion.

-In contrast to single-frame approaches, multi-frame approaches~\cite{huang_multi-frame_2012,schasse_estimation_2014,andersen_robust_2018,fischer_combined_2016,fischer_robust_2018} apply a complex-valued filter to the noisy STFT coefficients and are able to take into account the speech correlation across consecutive time frames.
-Similarly to the minimum-variance-distortionless-response (MVDR) beamformer and the minimum-power-distortionless-response beamformer (MPDR) for multi-microphone speech enhancement~\cite{doclo_multichannel_2015, veen_beamforming:_1988}, multi-frame MVDR (MFMVDR) and multi-frame MPDR (MFMPDR) filters have been proposed for single-microphone speech enhancement~\cite{huang_multi-frame_2012,schasse_estimation_2014,fischer_robust_2018}.
-These multi-frame filters require an estimate of the noisy or noise correlation matrix and the speech interframe correlation (IFC) vector in each time-frequency (TF) bin.
-When oracle estimates of these quantities are available, it has been shown in~\cite{huang_multi-frame_2012, fischer_sensitivity_2017} that the MFMVDR and MFMPDR filter achieve a large noise reduction and hardly any speech distortion in contrast to the WG.
-However, it has also been shown that the speech enhancement performance is very sensitive to estimation errors of the speech IFC vector~\cite{fischer_sensitivity_2017}.
+In contrast to these single-frame approaches, multi-frame approaches~\cite{huang_multi-frame_2012,schasse_estimation_2014,andersen_robust_2018,fischer_combined_2016,fischer_robust_2018} apply a complex-valued filter to the noisy STFT coefficients and are able to take into account the speech correlation across consecutive time frames.
+Similarly to the minimum-variance-distortionless-response (MVDR) beamformer and the minimum-power-distortionless-response beamformer (MPDR) for multi-microphone speech enhancement~\cite{doclo_multichannel_2015, veen_beamforming:_1988}, a multi-frame MPDR (MFMPDR) filter has been proposed for single-microphone speech enhancement~\cite{huang_multi-frame_2012,schasse_estimation_2014,fischer_robust_2018}.
+This multi-frame filter requires an estimate of the noisy correlation matrix and the speech interframe correlation (IFC) vector in each time-frequency (TF) bin.
+When oracle estimates of these quantities are available, it has been shown in~\cite{huang_multi-frame_2012, fischer_sensitivity_2017} that the MFMPDR filter achieves a good noise reduction and hardly any speech distortion in contrast to the WG.
+However, it has also been shown that the speech enhancement performance is very sensitive to estimation errors of the highly time-varying speech IFC vector~\cite{fischer_sensitivity_2017}.